-It has been my experience that adjusting to achieve perfect flatness of response is not the best approach.
-Possibly some of this might be because the test signal (i.e., pink noise) causes a relatively continuous excitation of resonances, which allow their amplitude to build up and measure as a large deviation from optimum.
+ments in an attempt to achieve perfect flatness of response is misguided.
+Possibly this is because the test signal (i.e., pink noise) causes a relatively continuous excitation of resonances.
+This allows the amplitude to build up, appearing in measurements as a large deviation from optimum.
 Much music on the other hand, because of its more transient nature, may not cause these non-linearities to build up as much.
-Hence, the tendency to over correct relative to what the musical signal really requires.
-Therefore I suggest correcting about half the amplitude of the peak or dip, documenting your results, then listening to see if it makes more musical sense.
+Hence, the tendency to overcorrect relative to what the musical signal really requires.
+Therefore, I suggest correcting about half the amplitude of the peak or dip, documenting your results, then listening to see if it makes more musical sense.
 Apply corrections only as needed.
 To quote J. Gordon Holt, "If it measures good, but sounds bad...
-It is bad".
+It is bad."